 If we average out New Zealand’s overall household consumption emissions, then per household, over a third of emissions are from transport, about a quarter are from food, a quarter are from shopping and recreation (such as household contents, clothing and other goods and services), and around one eighth are attributed to housing and household energy use.

-Overall household consumption emissions in 2019 were 42.89 million tonnes of CO2-e (carbon dioxide equivalent emissions).
-Per capita this is about 8.5t of CO2-e.
+Overall household consumption emissions in 2021 were 38.41 million tonnes of CO2-e (carbon dioxide equivalent emissions).1 Per capita this is about 7.5 tonnes of CO2-e.

 It’s important to remember that the proportions above are based on averages.
-When you calculate your own carbon footprint you get a personalised view of your emissions – if you take a lot of international flights, for example, or eat a vegetarian diet, your carbon footprint could look quite different.
+When you calculate your own carbon footprint you get a personalised view of your emissions – if you take a lot of international flights, for example, your carbon footprint could look quite different.

 How it fits in to overall emissions

-When overall emissions are taken into account, New Zealand has the 4th highest emissions per capita in the OECD1.
-In 2020 our gross emissions were 78.8 million tonnes CO2-e.
-That’s about 16t per capita – nearly double the number we get when we look at household consumption emissions alone.
+In 2022 our gross emissions were 78.4 million tonnes CO2-e.2 That’s about 15t per person – nearly double the number we get when we look at household consumption emissions alone.
 Most of the difference is accounted for by export goods that are consumed offshore (predominantly meat and dairy).

 While as individuals we’re not responsible for these export emissions, we do benefit from the higher standard of living that comes with them, as exports impact our GDP.